Richard Archer: 2003–present: Hard-Fi and Axwell Λ Ingrosso

 Archer desperately tried to generate publicity for the band through the local paper, the Staines Observer, without success.
 "We sent them a press release and a photo," said Archer.
 "The press release was all like, the hard-hitting sound of the streets and stuff.
 And the article came out going, 'Richard Archer, former pupil of Thamesmead School ...'
 Whatever you say, they seem to be most interested in what school you went to."

 The band were licensed to the major record label Atlantic Records in December 2004, where they were given the chance to re-record the album, in the Abbey Road Studios among other well known studios.
 However, the band went back to the mini cab office to maintain their sound.

 Hard-Fi finally saw success with their debut album Stars of CCTV reaching No. 1 in the UK Albums Chart and followed up with another No. 1 record Once Upon a Time in the West.
 The band went on to be nominated for the prestigious Mercury Prize in 2005 and BRIT Awards among others.
 Archer wrote all the songs on the albums, while the "Hard to Beat" single featured a track called "Stronger" which he had originally written with Contempo.

 In 2010, Archer recorded vocals for a track produced by Swedish DJ Axwell, entitled "Think About It" at the time.
 The track was then re-produced around 2015 by Axwell and his counterpart Swedish DJ & Producer, Sebastian Ingrosso, as the then-newly formed duo, Axwell Λ Ingrosso.
 The song was renamed to "Thinking About You" and released on 27 May 2016, still featuring Archer on vocals.

+In 2020, Archer was a member of the band OffWorld which was made up of himself, Krysten Cummings, Wolsey White, Smiley Barnard and Dale Davis.
+The genre they were in was a mixture of blues, gospel and soul.
+Their EP, Brave to Be Alive was released on April 9.
+Later that month they released a single, "Burnt Out Star".
+An event that month was a performance by Archer and Cummings.
+They did a set of songs from his home.
+The songs were from the EP and some of the Hard-Fi songs.
+It was part of the Royal Albert Home sessions.
+The songs were transmitted from the homes of the artists while the Royal Albert Hall was closed.

 In 2021, Archer co-produced Afters by The Helicopter Of The Holy Ghost, an act featuring members of The Bluetones, Engineers and theaudience.